moii789/Sarcasm_Detection_NLP/README.md

 # Sarcasm_Detection_NLP

-Natural Language Processing Project that labels news headlines as sarcastic to distinguish between fake news and legitimate news.
+Natural Language Processing Project that labels news headlines as sarcastic to distinguish between legitimate and fake news.
 The headlines are from The Onion (sarcastic) and The Guardian (not-sarcastic).

 Here is the dataset: